NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I am a doctoral candidate in mathematics at UIUC.
 My research interests lie primarily in model theory and its applications.
 I am part of the <a href="https://math.illinois.edu/research/faculty-research/logic" target="_blank">Logic</a> group, and my advisor is Lou van den Dries.

 Before coming over to Illinois, I received my undergraduate education at <a href="https://en.wikipedia.org/wiki/Indian_Institute_of_Technology_Kanpur" target="_blank"> IIT Kanpur</a>.<br>
+I was an NSF sponsored intern at the Argonne National Lab for summer 2020.
 Please look at my LinkedIn page for a more industry oriented profile.

 Email: nbhard4 [at] illinois.edu